mangstadt/emc-shopkeeper/README.md

-#Overview

-EMC Shopkeeper is a program that allows you to download and view your [Empire Minecraft][1] shop transactions.
+EMC Shopkeeper is a Java Swing application that allows [Empire Minecraft][1] players to track their in-game shop sales.

-Empire Minecraft forum thread: [http://empireminecraft.com/threads/shop-statistics.22507/][5]

-See [screenshots][4].

-#To Run
+For more information, see the project's [Github.io page][6].

+#Build instructions

+Requires:

-*Requires:* Java 6
+* Java 6 or higher

-There are two ways to run EMC Shopkeeper:

-[Auto-runner][2] (Java WebStart)
-Automatically downloads EMC Shopkeeper and runs it.
-The auto-runner ensures that you are always running the latest version.
-If you are having trouble running it, try right-clicking on the .jnlp file and selecting "Open With > Java".
-The auto-runner does not work on Mac computers.

-[JAR file][3]
-Self-contained JAR file.
-Works on all systems.
-Double-click the file to run EMC Shopkeeper.
-To run it on a Mac, right click on the file.
-Then, hold down the "Control" key and click "Open".

-#To Build

-*Requires:* Java 6, Maven
+* Maven

-1. The "microba" library (located in the "lib" directory) does not exist in the central Maven repository, and must be added to your local repository:
+1. Install the "lib/microba-0.4.4.3.jar" library into your local Maven repository.
+This must be done because this library does not exist on Maven Central:
 `mvn install:install-file \`
 `-Dfile=lib/microba-0.4.4.3.jar \`
 `-DgroupId=microba \`
 `-DartifactId=microba \`
 `-Dversion=0.4.4.3 \`
 `-Dpackaging=jar`
-1. Build the project:
+1. Create the fat JAR by running:
 `mvn clean compile assembly:single`

-You can then execute the JAR in the "target" directory by double clicking on it or running this command:

-`java -jar target/emc-shopkeeper-VERSION-SNAPSHOT-jar-with-dependencies.jar`.

-#Command-line arguments
+#Command-line interface

-EMC Shopkeeper includes a command-line interface, which contains limited, but functional functionality.
+EMC Shopkeeper includes a limited command-line interface:

     General arguments
     These arguments can be used for the GUI and CLI.